uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 -----

 Table is a concept of a :term:`dataset` with in-memory numerical data.
-It is used on data-preparation and data-processing stages to:
+It is used at the data preparation and data processing stages for the following:

-- Store heterogeneous (in the general case) in-memory data with variety of :term:`data formats <Data format>` (dense, sparse, chunked, contiguous, etc.)
+- To store heterogeneous in-memory data with variety of :term:`data formats <Data format>`, such as dense, sparse, chunked, contiguous.

-- Avoid unnecessary data copies on conversion from external data representations.
+- To avoid unnecessary data copies during conversion from external data representations.

-- Transfer memory ownership of the data from user responsibility to the table, or share it between them
+- To transfer memory ownership of the data from user application to the table, or share it between them.

-- Connect with :ref:`data-source` to convert out-of-memory dataset representation to in-memory view
+- To connect with the :ref:`data-source` to convert out-of-memory dataset representation to in-memory view.

-- Stream the data to the algorithm
+- To support streaming of the data to the algorithm.

-- Access the underlying data on a device in a required :term:`data format`, e.g. by blocks of defined :term:`data layout`.
+- To access the underlying data on a device in a required :term:`data format`, e.g. by blocks of the defined :term:`data layout`.

-Table provide read-only access to the data inside it for thread-safety reasons and better integration with external entities, thus, table concept is :term:`immutable <Immutability>`.
+For thread-safety reasons and better integration with external entities, a table provides a read-only access to the data within it, thus, table concept implementations shall be :term:`immutable <Immutability>`.

-This concept may also have different logical organization and physical :term:`format of the data <data format>` inside it.
+This concept has different logical organization and physical :term:`format of the data <data format>`:

-- Logically, table is a :ref:`dataset` with :math:`n` rows and :math:`p` columns.
-Each row represent an :term:`observation` and each column is a :term:`feature` of a dataset.
-Thus, table contains :math:`(n \times p)` data elements, while the original (physical) amount of bytes needed to store the data can be different.
+- Logically, a table is a :ref:`dataset` with :math:`n` rows and :math:`p` columns.
+Each row represents an :term:`observation` and each column is a :term:`feature` of a dataset.
+Physical amount of bytes needed to store the data differ from the logical number of elements :math:`n \times p` within a table.

-- Physically, table can be organized in different ways: as a :term:`homogeneous
+- Physically, a table can be organized in different ways: as a :term:`homogeneous
-  <Homogeneous data>`, :term:`contiguous <Contiguous data>` array of bytes, as
+  <Homogeneous data>`, :term:`contiguous <Contiguous data>` array of bytes, as a
-  :term:`heterogeneous <Heterogeneous data>` list of arrays of different :term:`data types <Data type>`, in a compressed-sparse-row format, etc.
+  :term:`heterogeneous <Heterogeneous data>` list of arrays of different :term:`data types <Data type>`, in a compressed-sparse-row format.

 For details, see :ref:`tables` section.